KiwiClass is an equal opportunity employer. We value all our staff, and pride ourselves on the diversity of our team.

 KiwiClass is proud to be an accredited Living Wage Employer.

-This role requires high level knowledge of social services in the Wellington region, and particularly within the contexts of migration and settlement in New Zealand and issues facing people from refugee backgrounds.
-The ability to successfully manage a range of complexities and competing demands is essential to this role.
+The purpose of this role is to support former refugees and migrants on their journey into sustainable employment.
+This role requires knowledge of employment services in the Wellington region, and particularly within the contexts of migration and settlement in New Zealand and issues facing people from refugee backgrounds.

 KEY SELECTION CRITERIA